senzing-garage/knowledge-base/proposals/streamline/README.md

    **Linux/macOS example:**

-   Use these instructions if you are running on a Linux or macOS system.
+   Use this command if you are running on a Linux or macOS system.

     ```console
     docker run \